Littlehampton: Governance and politics

-Littlehampton lies within the parliamentary constituency of Bognor Regis and Littlehampton, the Member of Parliament (MP) for which is Conservative Alison Griffiths.
+Littlehampton lies within the parliamentary constituency of Bognor Regis and Littlehampton, the member of parliament (MP) for which is Conservative Alison Griffiths.

-At a local government level, Littlehampton is part of Littlehampton Town Council, Arun District Council and West Sussex County Council.
-Littlehampton currently has 10 seats on the district council, spread across five wards – Beach, Brookfield, Ham, River and Wick with Toddington.
-At the district elections held in May 2011, the Conservatives won 7 of these 10 seats, Labour 2 and the Liberal Democrats 1.
-On West Sussex county council, the town is represented by two Conservatives and a Liberal Democrat.
+At a local government level, Littlehampton is part of Littlehampton Town Council, Arun District council and West Sussex County Council.
+Littlehampton Town Council consists of 15 councillors elected from six wards: Beach (3), Brookfield (3), Courtwick with Toddington (3), River (3), Wick (1) and Wickbourne (2).
+Following the May 2023 elections, Labour holds 9 seats and the Liberal Democrats 6.
+Littlehampton has 10 out of 54 seats on Arun District Council, spread across four wards – Beach, Brookfield, Courtwick with Toddington, and River; at the 2023 Arun District Council election, Labour won 6 of these 10 seats and the Lib Dems 4.
+Littlehampton is represented on West Sussex County Council by two single-member electoral divisions: Littlehampton Town, held by the Liberal Democrats, and Littlehampton East, held by the Conservatives.

 Education

 Littlehampton has one secondary school, The Littlehampton Academy, which opened in 2009, replacing the Littlehampton Community School.

-For younger children there are five primary schools — Lyminster, River Beach, St. Catherine's, White Meadows and Georgian Gardens.
+For younger children there are five primary schools – Lyminster, River Beach, St. Catherine's, White Meadows and Georgian Gardens.
 In 2011, following a major reorganisation of primary school provision in the town, six separate junior and infant schools were replaced with four primary schools.
 River Beach Primary was formed from the merging of Connaught Junior with Arun Vale and Elm Grove Infants schools, whilst the merger of Flora McDonald Junior and Wickbourne Infants schools brought about the creation of White Meadows.
 Lyminster existed before the reorganisation as an infant school and has now begun a phased expansion to become a primary school, whilst St. Catherine's existed before the reorganistaion as a primary school.